-Steve Hemberger 61, was truly down on his Luck he broke his ankle and did not even know it.
-We where called out to his site and where able to help him get out of the woods get his I.D and Birth certificate and housing while his foot heals.
-Steve was Helped by us in 2014 Tent city Closer, But lost his housing to a lack of funding and work due to I.D barriers.
+Steve Hemberger 61, was truly down on his luck.
+He broke his ankle and did not even know it.
+We were called out to his site and were able to help him to get out of the woods, to get his ID and Birth Certificate and housing while his foot healed.
+Steve was helped by us in 2014 but lost his housing to a lack of funding and work due to ID barriers.
 We fixed that problem.
-Ms Judy of TomsRiver Community Church has been very helpful with Steve as well.
+Ms Judy of Toms River Community Church has been very helpful with Steve as well.

-2014 Haven Homeless Facts…
+Haven Homeless Facts

 Over 68 people have been housed by Tent City Lakewood Project and helped with furniture essentials and transportation.